ucsb-cs24/w19/_pa/pa02-checkpoint.md

 c 3
 ```

-## Design Approach

-* The goal of this portion is to get you thinking about how you plan on completing the rest of the assignment before jumping into coding it as well as to allow us to give you some initial feedback on your approach.
-Make sure you've read the entire project description carefully and spend some time thinking about what functionality your card list needs to have as well as how you will leverage this to code the game.

-* Create stubs for class functions you will need (you must ensure that your `cards.h` and `cards.cpp` files still compile so your linked list implementation will work).

-* Create a `main2.cpp` which details how you will use your card class to run the game.
+* Create a gameplan.cpp,  which details how you will use your classes  to run the game.
 This can either be in code which makes calls to the stubs you've defined or psuedo-code which details how you will use these functions once they are fully defined.
-This `main2.cpp` is the start of your main for the final turn in for this project.
+This `gameplan.cpp` is the start of your main for the final turn in for this project.

-* Your main focus when completing this section should be to clarify your thoughts on your code structure for this project and communicate that with your mentor through the stubs you declare in your card class and your `main2.cpp'
+* Your main focus when completing this section should be to clarify your thoughts on your code structure for this project and communicate that with your mentor.

 # Submission instructions

-You must submit exactly five files with the names: Makefile, main.cpp, cards.cpp, cards.h, main2.cpp
+You must submit exactly six files with the names: Makefile, main.cpp, cards.cpp, cards.h, gameplan.cpp, testcards.cpp

 Submit these files to PA02-Checkpoint on gradescope.
 You should score 100% if you have completed the linked list implementation portion of this project.
 The rest of the points for this checkpoint will be given by your mentor who will check that you have completed the design approach portion of this project and your code style.

+Also push your code on github.
+Include the commit message "CHECKPOINT SUBMISSION" when pushing your code to github.

 Created by Jack Alexander, Jinjin Shao, Sierra Schwellenbach, and Diba Mirza